dsmooke/readme-inception/README.md

 ```

 ## Installation

-What are the steps required to install your project?
+Steps required to create  README generator.
 Provide a step-by-step description of how to get the development environment running.

 1. Create a new repository.
     * Open GitHub and create new repository.